Carlos Martiel

-Carlos Martiel (born 1989) is a contemporary installation and performance artist.
+Carlos Martiel (born 1989) is a Cuban contemporary installation and performance artist.

+Early life and education

-Martiel was born in Havana, Cuba.
-He identifies as queer and Afro-Latinx, with Haitian and Jamaican ancestry.
+Carlos Martiel was born in 1989 in Havana, Cuba.

 He graduated from Cuba's Escuela Nacional de Bellas Artes "San Alejandro" in 2009.
 In addition, he studied in the Cátedra Arte de Conducta (Behavior Art School) under Tania Bruguera from 2008 to 2010.
 Martiel lives and works in both Havana and New York City.

+Martiel identifies as queer and Afro-Latinx, with Haitian and Jamaican ancestry.
+He has noted that his decision to become an artist is directly influenced by these identities, stating, "My art is absolutely political.
+I couldn't think of doing anything else because I was born in Cuba in the 1990s, because I am Black, because I have immigrant Haitian and Jamaican ancestry, because I am currently an immigrant, because I am queer, and because my art is the way I have found to express myself on the socio-political issues that not only affect my life, but those of others as well."

+Career

 Martiel's work can be characterized as endurance art.
 His artistic practice uses his own body, often nude, in order to draw attention to the embodied experience of Blackness under systems of violence and exploitation.
 In his durational performances, Martiel frequently subjects himself to physical pain and self-harm.
 This includes piercing his skin with a miniature flagpole flying an American flag, having a pest exterminator spray his body with insecticide, compressing his legs under the weight of a pear-tree trunk, stitching the collar of a blue shirt to the skin around his neck, and having a piece of his own skin surgically removed and preserved in a gold medal that he had designed.
 Thematically, his works explore racism and racialization, gender, immigration, and the legacy of European colonialism in the United States.

 Martiel's works are included in the collections of the Solomon R. Guggenheim Museum, the Pérez Art Museum Miami, and the Museum of Modern Art, Rio de Janeiro.
 His awards include a grant from the Franklin Furnace Fund (2016), a Grants & Commissions Program Award from the Cisneros Fontanals Foundation (2014), and the Arte Laguna Prize (2013).
-In 2001, he also received a Latinx Art Fellowship from the Ford Foundation, Mellon Foundation, and U.S. Latinx Art Forum.
+In 2021, he received a Latinx Art Fellowship from the Ford Foundation, Mellon Foundation, and U.S. Latinx Art Forum.
+In 2023, he became the first winner of the Maestro Dobel Latinx Art Prize by the Museo del Barrio.
+A designation awarding him a $50,000 grant and an exhibition at the Museo del Barrio, whose mission is to bring awareness and amplify the voices of underrepresented Latinx artists.